President – Creative Learning

 She is an expert in organizing artisan training and marketing events and currently charged with adapting ATA’s signature training program, the ATA Market Readiness Program (MRP), to special market requirements.
 Born in France, Maud holds a Masters Degree in International Development and Social Change and a Bachelor in Government and International Relations from Clark University, Worcester, MA.
 She is fluent in French and English and has travelled extensively in Europe, Africa, South Asia, and Latin America.

-Executive Director – International Peace and Security Institute
+Vice President – International Peace and Security Institute

 Cameron M. Chisholm has extensive experience in program management for international participants and a career focused on global peace and security issues.
 He is the President and Founder of the International Peace & Security Institute (IPSI), a non-profit organization dedicated to training leaders in the peace and security fields to be ready for the challenges that confront them in the real world.
 IPSI curricula are designed to be rigorous, substantive learning experiences that give our trainees the tools they need to make peace reality.
 Before founding IPSI, Cameron worked with the World Bank, CEWARN, the U.S. Department of State, and The Carter Center.
 He has a B.A. from Emory University and a M.A. from the University of Bradford, UK.
 Cameron is an adjunct professor at the George Washington University Elliott School and is a Rotary World Peace Fellow Alumnus.
 Cameron was named as one of the 2012 “top 99 under 33″ most influential foreign policy professionals and is a Fellow at the Truman National Security Project.

-Program Director- International Peace and Security Institute
+Director- International Peace and Security Institute

 Kevin is an international development specialist, foreign policy analyst, and entrepreneur with more than ten years of experience in post-conflict and international human security matters throughout Africa, Europe, Asia, and the Pacific.
 His experience stems from managing and coordinating a variety of donor-funded foreign aid projects focused on wider conflict sensitive development including countering violence and extremism, post-conflict economic development, local governance capacity building, and governance and social cohesion.
 Over the last few years, he has also helped train and lead civilian and military teams and provided policy guidance and strategic and operational analysis to enhance civil-military planning efforts with bilateral and multilateral organizations, donors and embassies.
 Kevin previously served as a member of IPSI’s Board of Directors and is a Truman National Security Fellow and Rotary Peace Fellow.
 He holds a Master degree from the University of Queensland and a Bachelor degree from James Madison University.
 He grew up in Fairfax Country VA and speaks fluent French.

-Program Director for International Programs- International Peace and Security Institute
+Director for International Programs- International Peace and Security Institute

 Andrés has experience working for organizations addressing international disarmament, disability rights, and peacebuilding issues.
 As a therapist, he has provided psycho-social rehabilitation services for hundreds of landmine survivors and other violence victims in Colombia.
 Andrés worked in victim assistance for internally displaced persons and facilitated conflict resolution workshops for ex-combatants.
 He is a certified psychologist and holds a Postgraduate Degree (Specialization) in Conflict Resolution from Javeriana University as well as a Master of Arts in Gender and Peacebuilding from the United Nations mandated University for Peace.
 Andrés was a 2011 Atlas Corps Fellow.

-International Programs Fellow – International Peace and Security Institute
+Program Coordinator – International Peace and Security Institute

 Caleb is an International Peace & Conflict Resolution M.A. candidate at American University focusing on escalations in conflict, particularly within negotiations and terrorism.
 He received his B.A. in International Relations & Psychology from Indiana Wesleyan University.
 Besides coffee, Caleb most loves understanding how individual’s perceptions influence their decision-making.
 He also serves on the School of International Service’s Graduate Studies Committee and is a voting member of the SIS Council.

-Executive Director – Global Education Initiatives
+Vice President – Global Education Initiatives

 Tahir Shad is the Associate Professor of Political Science and International Studies, the former Director of International Studies, and the former Associate Dean of the College.
 Dr. Shad developed and implemented 40 international programs in 25 countries, including exchange programs, study abroad programs and summer programs.
 He established faculty exchanges in China, South Africa, France and England; and academic sessions abroad in Ecuador for environmental studies, in England for English literature, and in Tanzania for interdisciplinary studies.
 Educated in the U.K., Shad received a bachelor’s degree with honors in political science from the School of African and Asian Studies at University of Sussex, and earned his post-graduate certificate in education from the London Institute of Education, London University.
 He earned his master’s and doctoral degrees in political science at University of Pittsburgh; where a number of his top students go on to pursue graduate studies in international affairs.

-Academic Director – Global Education Initiatives
+Director – Global Education Initiatives

 Dr. Muqtedar Khan is Associate Professor in the Department of Political Science and International Relations at the University of Delaware.
 He earned his Ph.D. in International Relations, Political Philosophy, and Islamic Political Thought, from Georgetown University in May 2000.